 Upon acceptance to the Thomas University MSN program, students who hold an active professional certification sponsored by a National Organization may receive three (3) credit hours for NSG 690 Graduate Elective as part of their required RN-MSN, MSN, MSN MBA Dual degree or RN-MSN MBA Dual Degree.
 Examples of approved organizations/certifications include American Nurses Credentialing Center, Emergency Nurses Association, Oncology Nursing Certification Organization, American Board of Paranesthesia, Nephrology Certification Commission, and others.
 Examples that would not meet this requirement include CPR, ACLS, TNCC, PALS, NALS and other similar certifications.
+Another option to receive (3) credit hours for NSG 490 is for students to complete the Vizient AACN Nurse Residency Program (NRP) or other similar nationally recognized curriculum.
+Students who complete this program must provide evidence of completing all requirements and complete each of the items listed below.
+This credit is only available within the first two years of completion of the NRP program.

-- Have the certification approved by his/her nursing advisor and the Division Chair - Submit a copy to the certification to his/her advisor along with a letter requesting the credit - Attach a copy of the official certification requirements. - Attach a 2-3-page Word Processed document describing how this certification has supported h/her current nursing practice and how it will support practice as a MSN. - All of these documents will be filed in the student's academic file. - The certification must be current at the time credit is requested in order to receive experiential learning credit. - Only one national certification is eligible for experiential learning credit - Students who receive experiential credit in the Thomas University BSN program are not eligible for this credit.
+- Have the certification approved by his/her nursing advisor and the Division Chair - Submit a copy to the certification to his/her advisor along with a letter requesting the credit - Attach a copy of the official certification requirements. - Attach a 2-3-page Word Processed document describing how this certification has supported h/her current nursing practice and how it will support practice as a MSN. - All of these documents will be filed in the student's academic file.

+- The certification must be current at the time credit is requested in order to receive experiential learning credit. - Only one national certification is eligible for experiential learning credit - Students who receive experiential credit in the Thomas University BSN program are not eligible for this credit. - Pay \$350 fee if materials merit course credit.